 Check out the Slideshow ABOVE for 8 Reasons why we don't cull!

-We thought the Year of the Goat would be a perfect time to bring attention to a cause we care deeply about.
 We would love our visitors to consider the benefits of No-cull farming.

-Sunflower Farm is one of a handful of No Cull commercial dairy goat farms in the state.
+Sunflower Farm is one of a handful of No Cull commercial dairy goat farms in the country.
 It is common practice to “cull” or kill goats who do not serve a dairy operation to their fullest capacity.
 On average, a fourth of a dairy herd is culled for various reasons each year.
 This might include all newborn bucklings (male baby goat), older dairy goats who are no longer fertile, and any goat who does not produce the desired amount of milk.
 We know first hand how hard it is for dairy operations to remain solvent.
 Culling practices can help farms increase their profit margin, save time and work towards genetics in a dairy herd that emphasize high milk production.
 We have consciously chosen another path for our animals.

 We are working hard to prove that a farm can be both profitable and humane.
 We have kept second jobs as teachers so that we can explore ways to generate income on a small farm without the pressure of having to operate in a way that would take all the joy out of what we do.
 At Sunflower Farm, every goat born on the farm is named and valued and we cherish our animals long after their commercial productivity while providing them the very best feed, medical attention and love.